wdyiwdwd/wdyiwdwd.github.io/_posts/2024-04-03-research-journal-tolles-lawson-patent.md

 I read this patent for the derivation of the eq.(3) in Patent US2692970A.

-> This invention relates to compensation systems, and more particularly to methods of and means for com pensating the induced magnetic fields of aircraft.
+> This invention relates to compensation systems, and more particularly to methods of and means for compensating the induced magnetic fields of aircraft.

 > The total induced magnetic field due to all soft magnetic parts of an aircraft structure may be reproduced by